ldn-softdev/jtc/User Guide.md

 ]
 bash $
 ```
-But what if we want to walk entries rather than purging (e.g., for reason of template-interpolating the entries at the output)?
+But what if we want to walk entries rather than purge (e.g., for reason of template-interpolating the entries at the output)?
 The prior solution would require
 [chaining the output](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#Chaining-option-sets)
 to the next option set (which is quite a reasonable solution too, e.g.: `<<<$jsn jtc -pw'<name>l:[-1]' / -w[:] -tc`),